endepointe/EP_CompanyManagement/README.md

     - lists the jobs that have been completed by that particular contractor.
 If an account manager is logged in, they will be able to see all completed jobs for all contractors.

+Client Routes:
+- /dashboard
+    - clients can view their posted jobs.
+A progress diagram will be displayed that reflects the current stage of the job id.
+- /dashboard/review
+    - client will be able to review the jobs that are ready to be marked for completion.
+They may choose to approve or request an audit of the work.
+The audit request will trigger an action that will notify the contractor that the job has yet to be completed to satisfaction.
+- /dashboard/completed
+    - client will be able to see their completed job history

 #### Back_End